Furyk recovers from rough start to win US Senior Open by 3 - WHIZ News

 Goosen birdied the first hole and tapped in for another on the sixth to get to 4 under.
 It looked as if he would stall out with bogeys on two of his next four holes, but he played his last seven in 2 under to hang around.

+“Overall, I would say the way I felt early in the week I would have taken second,” Goosen said, “but it would have been nice to have been a little closer coming down the last.”

-Weir started the day seven shots off the lead and made three pushes to get within three.
-He rolled in a 26-foot eagle putt on the par-5 sixth, went birdie-birdie on Nos.
-12 and 13, and he made birdie on the 16th just before Furyk bogeyed the 15th.
+Weir started the day seven shots off the lead and made three pushes to get within three, the last when he made birdie on the 16th just before Furyk bogeyed the 15th.

+“It would have been really tough to catch Jim,” Weir said.
+“He’s such a tough competitor and solid player that he’s not going to give too many back, and you know he’s going to fight.”

 Rod Pampling (67) birdied two of the last four holes to finish at 3 under,

-Bernhard Langer, who has won a record 11 senior majors, made putts of 32 and 25 feet for birdies on Nos.
+Bernhard Langer, who has won a record 11 senior majors, made long birdie puts on Nos.
 11 and 12 and tapped in for another on No. 13 to pull within four of the lead.
 The 63-year-old could get no closer in his bid for his first senior major win since 2017.
 He had a 68 to tie for fifth at 1 under.

-Stephen Ames, paired with Furyk, couldn’t take advantage of his partner’s early struggles.
-Ames plugged his tee shot into the face of the left greenside bunker on the third, took an unplayable lie and double bogeyed.
-He bogeyed the first two holes on the back nine to fall out of contention.
-His 75 left him 1 over.

-Steve Flesch, who matched Furyk for low round of the tournament with his 64 Saturday, couldn’t sustain his momentum and shot 74 to finish at 4 over.

 More AP golf: https://apnews.com/hub/golf and https://twitter.com/AP_Sports